HMC and underdamped Langevin united in the unadjusted convex smooth case: Overview

-\begin{rem} In the stochastic gradient case, if the position Verlet integrator \eqref{Verlet} is replaced by a velocity Verlet one (which is similar except that a free transport step is performed in the middle of two half-steps of acceleration), as in \cite{MonmarcheSplitting}, then $(z_n)_{n\in\N}=(x_n,v_n)_{n\in\N}$ is not a Markov chain anymore: indeed (take $K=1$ to fix ideas), with the velocity Verlet integrator, the force $\nabla U(x_n)$ is used both in the transition from $z_{n-1}$ to $z_n$ and from $z_n$ to $z_{n+1}$.
+as in \cite{MonmarcheSplitting}, then $(z_n)_{n\in\N}=(x_n,v_n)_{n\in\N}$ is not a Markov chain anymore: indeed (take $K=1$ to fix ideas), with the velocity Verlet integrator, the force $\nabla U(x_n)$ is used both in the transition from $z_{n-1}$ to $z_n$ and from $z_n$ to $z_{n+1}$.
 With the stochastic gradient version, this force is replaced by $b(x_n,\theta_n)$, which means that $\theta_n$ intervenes in both transitions.
 As a consequence, $(z_n,\theta_n)_{n\in\N}$ is a Markov process, but $(z_n)_{n\in\N}$ alone is not.
 The problem is the same if $K>1$, the random $\theta$ used in the last Verlet step of a transition has to be used in the first Verlet step of the next transition.
 Although we expect similar results, the analysis would thus be slightly messier (in particular, in order to study the equilibrium bias, one should consider the first marginal of the invariant measure of $(z_n,\theta_n)_{n\in\N}$ since the invariant measure of the non-Markov chain $(z_n)_{n\in\N}$ is not well defined).
-This is why, with respect to \cite{MonmarcheSplitting}, we switched to the position Verlet integrator. \end{rem}
+This is why, with respect to \cite{MonmarcheSplitting}, we switched to the position Verlet integrator. \end{remark}